 Now, more than ever, it’s time to ditch Amazon and support our local, independent bookstores.
-Due to the current lockdown which is in place until December 3, the following London bookshops are offering shipping, and most are also offering a click and collect service.
+Due to the current lockdown, the following London bookshops are offering shipping, and most are also offering a click and collect service.

 - Discover some of the best independent bookshops in London